-Students and parents may appeal a decision (BIR) or suspension to the next highest authority.
+Students and parents may appeal a decision of a BIR or suspension to the next highest authority within 48 hours of the decision.
 If the disciplinary consequence was assigned by a teacher, the appeal goes to the Vice-Principal; if the disciplinary consequence was assigned by the Vice-Principal, the appeal goes to the Principal.
-Any suspension more than five days or revoking of reregistration, or expulsion is determined by the Principal and the appeal goes to the School Board (in this instance, the student/parents may request to appear before the board).
+Any suspension more than five days, revoking of reregistration, or expulsion is determined by the Principal and the appeal goes to the School Board (in this instance, the student/parents may request to appear before the board).
+Note: Notwith-standing a parent's right to appeal, disciplinary consequences may be imposed immediately at the discretion of school authority (eg. retention from recess).
+If an appeal is successful, the assigned BIR will be rescinded.